BunsDev/iMO/README.md

 Though we save on gas from not compounding for
 depositors constantly, we spend some gas keeping
 the voted median (for APR) perpetually up to date.

+If borrowers pay 8% APR, they can get liquidated
+by the protocol, but in exchange for giving QU!D
+the privilege of liqui**dating** them: may become a
+lottery `winner`...one per MO...merch tag has QR

+code...links to a YT clip. #1 liquidation (5/11/22)
+represented by 👕 is passed between contracts
+for new `winner`s. `deuce` (2xAPR) payment is
+an extra option to treat the `work` as [vice versa](https://www.instagram.com/p/CnPsieFKzRQ/),

+or to slowly liquidate the `Plunge` over time (pro
+rated price) provided continuous 2x payment for
+the privilege of retaining the **perfection rights**
+(based on a [concept](https://en.wikipedia.org/wiki/Celebrity_bond) from liens and mortgages).

+These perfection rights may be sold on ZigZag.
+"Secret to survivin' is knowin' what to throw 🏀
+and knowin' what to keep..." ~ Kenny Rogers...